 - Rose center geraniums (flower)

-Best Herbs for an Herbal Tea Garden
+Growing an Herbal Tea Garden in Pots

-Like the cocktail garden, a tea garden may have to be split up to accomodate the wide range of herbs, spices and flowers that would work well in a tea garden.
-While actual tea plants don’t grow well in all climates the herbs used in tisanes or herbal teas are easy to grow.
+Like the cocktail garden, a tea garden may have to be split up to accommodate the wide range of herbs, spices, and flowers that would work well in a tea garden.

 Here is a simple list of some of my favorite herbs to grow for herbal teas.
 Want to learn a little more about blending herbs for herbal teas?
-Check out this informative post on some of our favorite homemade herbal blends.

-- mint
+- Mint

-- chamomile
+- Chamomile

-- lemon verbena
+- Lemon verbena

 - Anise hyssop

-- lemon balm
+- Lemon balm

-- stevia
+- Stevia

 - Rose geranium